 • Sites earmarked for industrial / commercial development

-The site will be carefully managed by the council / bailiffs / West Midlands Police.
-Groups of travellers moving to the site will be charged a weekly rent to stay temporarily on the site and will be required to pay a security deposit upfront.
-The amount has yet to be agreed.
+The NSP will be carefully managed by the council / bailiffs / West Midlands Police.
+Groups of travellers moving to the NSP will be charged a weekly rent to stay temporarily on the site and will be required to pay a security deposit upfront.
+This will be a deposit of £250 and a fee of £100 per week with a two-week maximum stay.
+The deposit will be returned if the area is left clean and tidy.
 Vehicle movements on and off site will be carefully managed to avoid impact of other road users.

-How long can travellers stay on the transit site?
+How long can travellers stay on the NSP?

-They will be able to stay for up to 28 days.
-Following departure, they will not be allowed to return for a period of at least six months.
-It should be noted that similar sites in Sandwell MBC and Telford have not been occupied for more than three nights in the last three years.
+It should be noted that similar sites in Sandwell and Telford have not been occupied for more than three nights in the last three years.

 How will behaviour on the site be controlled?

-The travellers will be required sign a site agreement that sets out acceptable standards of conduct relating to such issues as waste control / noise / animal control and anti-social behaviour.
+Users will be required to sign a site agreement that sets out acceptable standards of conduct relating to such issues as waste control / noise / animal control and anti-social behaviour.
 A site manager will be present during periods of use to monitor and control these issues.

-Basic amenities suitable for a short-stay will include male and female WCs and sinks.
+Basic amenities include male and female WCs and sinks.
 No facilities such as electricity hook-ups or potable water will be provided at individual pitch locations.
-The site is for emergency use only.
+The NSP is for emergency use only.

 Will the area be secure?